-The Broken Hill area offers heritage, character and charm.
-In the far west of Outback NSW, discover a history of mining, ancient Aboriginal sites, spectacular desert landscapes used as movie sets, a vibrant arts scene and Australia’s first heritage-listed city, Broken Hill.
+In the far west of Outback NSW, the Broken Hill area offers heritage, character and charm.
+Discover a history of mining, spectacular desert landscapes used as movie sets, a vibrant arts scene and Australia’s first heritage-listed city, Broken Hill.

-Visit the Living Desert Reserve and Sculptures, a collection of beautiful sandstone figures in the desert 9km north of Broken Hill.
+Visit the Living Desert Sculptures, a collection of beautiful sandstone sculptures found 9km north of Broken Hill.
 Created by international artists in 1993, the sculptures capture the essence of the breathtaking landscape and glow brilliantly as the setting sun lights up the desert sky.

 In the Mutawintji National Park, uncover a spectacular environment rich in Aboriginal history.
 Explore bushwalks such as the Bynguano Range walking track, camp under the outback night sky and see one of the best collections of Aboriginal art in NSW at Mutawintji Historic Site.

 The clear night sky just outside of Broken Hill is ideal for stargazing.
 Outback Astronomy takes you on a guided tour through the Milky Way.
-Sign up for a Sky Show and unravel some of the mysteries of the universe, pinpoint stars and constellations, and learn about dark energy, asteroids and secrets behind our moon.
+Sign up for a Sky Show and unravel some of the mysteries of the universe; pinpointing stars and constellations; and learn about dark energy, asteroids and secrets behind our moon.

-A few kilometres north of the town of Silverton, the view from the Mundi Mundi Plains lookout feels like the edge of the world.
+A few kilometres north of Silverton, the view from the Mundi Mundi Plains lookout feels like the edge of the world.
 The hill drops away and the vast plain at your feet seems to stretch away to eternity over the sun-scorched canvas of the desert landscape.
-Visit the Mad Max Museum in Silverton, where the famous movie was filmed.